 But in order to ensure our actions continue to be up-to-date and successful, they should be based on a detailed, coherent and intelligent strategy.
-This document is designed to provide precisely this: a robust and comprehensive framework to achieve further reductions in the numbers of people who are threatened with homelessness - while ensuring that those who actually do become homeless are helped into stable and settled accommodation as soon as possible.
+And this is what this document provides - a robust framework to achieve further reductions in the numbers of people who are threatened with homelessness, while ensuring that those who actually do become homeless are helped into stable and settled accommodation as soon as possible.